 Are they safe if they were developed so quickly?
 Research-backed answers to your virus questions.

-Well-researched stories from NBC, the Marshall Project, and other great publications that bridge the gap between news and scholarship.
+Well-researched stories from Atlas Obscura, Physics World, and other publications that bridge the gap between news and scholarship.

 In the 1960s and '70s, where and how a film was shown was often as important as the work itself.

 Douglas firs weren't great for lumber, but they once made the small town of Eureka the Christmas-tree capital of America.

 She started off as a "stunt" journalist and moved into covering stories about women and crime in the Roaring Twenties.

 National origin stories can be the stuff of fancy.
 Francoist Spain also showed how quickly those stories could be rewritten.